 - res.ols <- fixest::feols(log(y) ~ educ + age+ I(age^2) | worker_id +firm_id,data=DT)

-Setting combine.quick to FALSE is useful when you specificy interactive fixed effects (fixest has a great notation for this) want to do something later with the Fixed effects and need to know which worker or firm they correspond to. fepois is a special case of feglm, which can be used for non-poisson specifications.
+Setting combine.quick to FALSE is useful when you specificy interactive fixed effects (fixest has a great notation for this) want to do something later with the Fixed effects and need to know which country-year FE they correspond to. fepois is a special case of feglm, which can be used for non-poisson specifications.

 - esttab (LaTeX table of regression results) There are many options for latex tables in the R world with Stargazer probably the best known but I have found the built in etable() function to be quite adequate fixest::etable(res.ols,res.ppml,sdBelow = TRUE,digits=3,fitstat=~sq.cor+pr2,